WeiqiPeng0/FFU.TrackR/README.md

  - ui.R: the user interface
  - server.R: the backend file

-For questions (or suggestions and improvements), please contact us bcroker@ucsd.edu.
+For questions (or suggestions and improvements), please contact us bcroker@ucsd.edu or wep012@ucsd.edu.
 This is a work in progress, so we welcome your feedback!